ZaninAndrea/1upcounterMicroservice/README.md

 - `hidden`: if eneabled the route `/total/counterName` will be protected

 ### Up a counter
-Make a `GET` request on the route `/up/counterName` to up the counter, if the counter is protected you need to pass the secret in the query like this `/up/counterName?secret=yoursecret`
+Make a `GET` request on the route `/up/counterName` to 1Up the counter, if the counter is protected you need to pass the secret in the query like this `/up/counterName?secret=yoursecret`

 ### Read a counter
 Make a `GET` request on the route `/total/counterName` to read the counter, if the counter is hidden you will have to pass the secret like this `/total/counterName?secret=yoursecret`